A hierarchical equations of motion (HEOM) analog for systems with delay: illustrated on inter-cavity photon propagation

-Eqs. \eqref{eq:dglrho1closed} and \eqref{eq:sysdgl} form a closed set of equations of motion for the system density matrix that are exactly solvable (cf.~\apprefB) for at most two traveling photons.
+Eqs.~\eqref{eq:dglrho1closed} and \eqref{eq:sysdgl} form a closed set of equations of motion for the system density matrix that are exactly solvable (cf.~\apprefB) for at most two traveling photons.
 Fig.~\ref{fig:model}(c) illustrates connections between the equations with one photon traveling from time \(t_1=t-\tau\) until \(t\) through the bath, requiring the calculation of \(\rho^{(1)}\).
 Intermittently a second photon is emitted into the bath at \(t_2\).

-The dynamics of a specific system are determined by the system-bath correlation function \(\mathrm{tr}_B(B^{(1)}_{\tilde{l}_2}(t)B_{l_2}^{(1)}(t_1)\rho_B)\), which describes the emission of a photon into the bath at time \(t_1\) and reabsorption at time \(t\).
+The dynamics of a specific system are determined by the system-bath correlation function \(\langle B^{(1)}_{\tilde{l}_2}(t)B_{l_2}^{(1)}(t_1)\rangle_B\), which describes the emission of a photon into the bath at time \(t_1\) and reabsorption at time \(t\).
 For applications, the abstract operators \(B_l^{(1)}\) have to be replaced with operators adapted to the problem.
 Comparing the system-bath Hamiltonian from Eq.~\eqref{eq:sysbathhamiltonian} to the abstract form suggests the replacements